lgomezruiz/lgomezruiz/README.md

 Junior Backend Developer, creating projects and learning new technologies.

-Actively seeking a job opportunity to grow professionally and increase my knowledge.

 I also studied Marine Sciences, a degree with which I obtained multidisciplinary knowledge of Mathematics and Sciences.

 ---